 Which led me to this post – addressing the ways wives injure their husbands – without even knowing it.
 I realize this works both ways.
 As a man, I feel most prepared to address this side of the issue.
 As I said, read the companion post.
-I consulted with my wife for the companion post 7 Ways a Husband Injures His Wife…Without Even Knowing It.
+I consulted with my wife about it – 7 Ways a Husband Injures His Wife…Without Even Knowing It.

 Here are 7 ways a wife injures her husband (without even knowing it):

 Put him down in front of other people – Most men will not counter this type of humiliation in public – if ever.
 They will simply take it – and hurt.
 If they do eventually address it it will be out of stored up resentment – maybe anger – and it won’t be pretty.

-Go behind him when he tries to do something at home – When you always show him how much better you can do things than he can do them, his ego is injured.
+Go behind him (and correct him) when he tries to do something at home – When you always show him how much better you can do things than he can do them, his ego is injured.
 When he fixes the bed – for example – and you follow behind him showing him the “correct way” immediately after he finishes, he is reminded he doesn’t measure up to your standards.

-Use the “you always” phrase…excessively – Because, he “always” does.
-Chances are that’s not really true, but when you accuse him that he always does – sadly, it only helps build him into a man that always will.
+Use the “you always” phrase excessively – Because – he “always” does.
+Chances are that’s not really true, but when you accuse him that he always does – sadly it only helps build him into a man that always will.

-Hold him responsible for your emotional well-being – Acting as if he’s the reason you feel bad today – and every other day you feel bad – puts undue pressure on him he doesn’t know what to do with.
-And, you don’t have to tell him.
-Subtly, just be in a bad mood towards him – without releasing him from guilt or letting him know he’s done nothing wrong.
+Hold him responsible for your emotional well-being – Acting as if he’s the reason you feel bad today – and every other day you feel bad – puts undue pressure on him and he doesn’t know what to do with it.
+And you don’t have to tell him.
+You can simply and subtly just be in a bad mood towards him – without releasing him from guilt or letting him know he’s done nothing wrong.
 He will accept the “hint” as his own responsibility.
 He will think it’s his fault even if it’s not.
-And, he carries the pain.
+And he carries the pain.